Carljo32/Carljo32/README.md

   </a>
 </div>

-Heres a little something about Carl...
+Heres a little something about me...

 I am a current student at UC Irvine Cybersecurity Bootcamp with a profound interest in technology and a dedication to solving complex problems and welcome to my GitHub!